karshh/logs-backend/README.md

 ### Limitations:
 - I couldn't within the assessment timeframe get timestamp checking to work within mongo.
 So for now I store and retrieve time as string with fromat `%Y-%m-%dT%H:%M:%S-06:00`, and validate this format on every query or insertion before checking
 - I should be restricting `types` query parameter in `GET /logs/` to just CLICK, VIEW and NAVIGATE
+- I wasn't able to have some transactional way of inserting logs into the DB.
+For now, this application does not guarantee that if any log has an error, that there will be a rollback.
+I implemented and commented out a test case for it.
+Also added in comments in code regarding this.